cap-java/repository-template/tests/incident-app/README.md

 ## Prerequisites

-- Java 21 or higher
+- Java 17 or higher
 - Maven 3.6.3 or higher
-- Node.js (for CDS development)
+- Node.js 20 or higher (for CDS development)

 ## Getting Started